cgwire/kitsu/docs/configure-kitsu/README.md

 ## Create Departments

 Departments are designed to help supervisors and artists focus on their tasks.
 Once a user is linked to one or more departments, supervisors and artists gain direct access to a filtered view of all.
-Departments also manage permissions.
+Departments are also used to define what metadata columns appear for users within that department

 <!-- I'm not sure what this last sentence means.
 Does it mean permissions can be set on a department?
 I couldn't find anything in the UI to achieve this.-->